-With Happy Horse Sports Therapy, massage and stretching will form the bulk of the session, with a few myofascial release and craniosacral therapy techniques added, if the therapist feels they will be of benefit.
+With Happy Horse Sports Therapy, osteopathic techniques will form the bulk of the session, with other modalities such as massage, stretching, myofascial release and cranio-sacral therapy added, if the therapist feels they will be of benefit.
 Depending on what the therapist feels and the horse’s disposition, the TENS machine and photonic torch may also be used.
 The therapist might also assess the fit of the saddle, if the horse presents with back pain.
-We’ve also had great success with kinesiology tape, and will usually tape the horse at the end of the session.
+We’ve also had great success with kinesiology tape, and may tape your horse at the end of the session.

-This is where sports massage is a critical tool to release muscle tension and restore the horse’s body to its optimal state.
-Releasing the muscles of tension early on can prevent an injury further down the track, by eliminating the ‘chain reaction’ referred to above.
+This is where osteopathy and massage are critical tools to release tension and restore the horse’s body to its optimal state.
+Resolving the terrain early on can prevent an injury further down the track, by eliminating the ‘chain reaction’ referred to above.